Sept. 1, 2019-Feb. 21, 2020. Open Thursdays through Mondays. No limit.

 Not allowed.
 Nearby Corps of Engineers Clear Creek Park has camping and picnicking facilities.

-Frog Bayou WMA (812 acres) was established in 2005 by the AGFC in partnership with Ducks Unlimited and the U.S. Natural Resources Conservation Service.
+Frog Bayou WMA was established in 2005 by the AGFC in partnership with Ducks Unlimited and the U.S. Natural Resources Conservation Service.

-The area nearly tripled in size in 2017, thanks to a partnership with The Trust for Public Land and Federal Aid in Wildlife Restoration Dollars.
+The area nearly tripled in size to its current 2,180 acres in 2017, thanks to a partnership with The Trust for Public Land and Federal Aid in Wildlife Restoration Dollars.

 The WMA is along Frog Bayou (also called Clear Creek), south of Dyer in Crawford County near the Arkansas River.
 U.S. Army Corps of Engineers land adjoins the WMA.
 The former farm is a wetland restoration, with migratory waterfowl its main user.